Did you know that 99% of our genetic makeup hasn’t changed in the last 50,000 years?

 - Feel less stressed due to mental resilience

-FACT: A large part of keeping your genes healthy and your body functioning properly is personalised nutrition
+FACT: A large part of keeping your genes healthy and your body functioning properly is a personalised nutrition and lifestyle program tailored to the individual.

 SmartDNA Genomic Wellness Test includes: